Sometimes I think about zombies.

 Considering we live near the mountains, that seems like the most logical place to go.
 Bunkering down in the house just ain’t gonna cut it.

-P will finally stop complaining about all those cans of beans I have in the cupboard.
+Philip will finally stop complaining about all those cans of beans I have in the cupboard.

 Keeping all our camping gear in an easily accessible pile will finally have a purpose.